esquan/cse15l-lab-reports/lab1.md

 # Lab Report 1: Remote Access and FileSystem
 ## __How to log into a course-specific account on ieng6__
-Evelyn Quan, CSE15L Section A05
+*Evelyn Quan, CSE15L Section A05*

 <br/>

-This tutorial should show you the basics of remotely accessing a computer in the CSE basement, and how to log into a course-specific account on ieng6 to do so.
+This tutorial will show you the basics of remotely accessing a computer in the CSE basement, and how to log into a course-specific account on ieng6 to do so!

 <br/>